-Communication and public outreach are important to most MORPC programs and activities.
+Communication and public outreach are important to MORPC programs and activities.
 Planning studies conducted by staff often need to include participation by a broad spectrum of area residents.
 Services offered by the housing or weatherization programs particularly, must reach lower and moderate-income groups, minorities, non-English speaking persons, and others.
-Results of the public participation efforts are included in the Public Involvement Appendix of each document.
+Results of the public participation efforts are included in the Public Participation Appendix of each document.
 The Diversity and Inclusion plan also benchmarks the effectiveness of reaching out to these populations.
 See Focus Area: Service to Diverse Populations in the Diversity and Inclusion Plan.
 (See Appendix N.)

-The MORPC public participation plan, which is updated periodically, helps to guide the engagement and outreach efforts for the transportation planning process.
+MORPC's Public Participation Plan for the metropolitan planning organization is updated periodically, and helps to guide the engagement and outreach efforts for the transportation planning process.
 The current version of this plan is in Appendix G.